 A disclaimer: I do not own the Harry Potter Series, nor am I making any money from this.

 The moon hung lazily overhead casting its cold beams down to Earth.
-The werewolf did not think its beams cold, no they radiated with energy giving life to his limbs.
-He scrambled up the rocky ledge to get as physically close as possible.
+The werewolf did not think its beams cold, they radiated with energy giving life to his limbs.
+He scrambled up the rocky ledge to get as close as physically possible.
 Here he could oversee all, his intelligent amber eyes sweeping his territory.
 Nothing was threatening his challenge on his land tonight, he could relax a little.

 His skin tingled with excitement as the moon continued bathing him in its light.
 He wanted to sing his joy to the Heavens, making everyone aware of his presence.
 Drawing his paws back he tilted his massive head back and howled at the moon.
 Venting his happiness in one powerful joyful call for all creatures to hear.

 The human part of his mind was brooding, acting like a petulant cub confined to the den.
 The werewolf snorted, paying it no mind.
 This night belonged to him, the hours of the sun were far exceeded what the wolf had.
 Even that was not enough to appease the human inside him, it drank foul smelling water to try and curb his instincts.

 Growling, the werewolf banished all thoughts of his human counterpart and enjoyed the little freedom it had.

 He despised being a werewolf, they were disgusting creatures.
 They lacked self-control, self-discipline, and many other things that he thought imperative.
 The things that made him human.